CodeAcademyBerlin/CODAC-ts-frontend-students/README.md

 ├── styles # global styles
 ├── theme # MUI theme definition
 ├── types # global types
-├── env.local # Private variables of the app (DO NOT PUSH TO GITHUB!)
-├── env.local.example # Describe the variables names of .env.local file) (VARIABLES VALUE SHOULD BE DUMMY!)
-├── package.json
-└── .gitignore # list of files to be not tracked by source control └── .gitmodules # refers to the git submodule for the LMS data └── codegen.yml # setting for code generation of the types of CAB Servers └── ... # more configurations files
 ```

 ### Pages Structure